nurirfansyah/caravel/README.md

+# Test Circuits for Stochastic Computation
+This project contains test circuits for stochastic computation, namely the synthesizable comparators for a stochastic ADC, to be submitted with for Google SKY130 open MPW shuttle  on the Caravel SoC.

 # CIIC Harness

 A template SoC for Google SKY130 free shuttles.
 It is still WIP.
 The current SoC architecture is given below.